kateyose/socks/README.md

-You need to change ssh domain and username before use this script.
+You need to change ssh domain and username before using this script.